Simon Wessely: Other interests

 Wessely also has a long-standing interest in how normal people react to adversity, and what, if any, responses are appropriate.
 He was a co-author of an influential Cochrane Review showing that the conventional intervention for disaster survivors – to offer immediate psychological debriefing – was not only ineffective, but possibly did more harm than good.
 Since then he has published on civilian reactions to the Blitz, and latterly an early study of reactions to the 7 July 2005 London bombings, the Litvinenko affair, and swine flu.

 In many venues, he has argued that people are more resilient than we give them credit for, and that the best thing we can do in the immediate aftermath of trauma is to offer practical support and encourage people to turn to their own social networks, such as family, friends, colleagues or family doctor.
 However, after a few months, when most distress has reduced, then for the minority who are still psychologically distressed or disabled it is appropriate to offer evidence-based psychological interventions.

 After the GermanWings tragedy he suggested that we should not jump to conclusions such as banning all pilots from flying who had a history of depression (as opposed to current depression).
 He argued that the skies would be safer if pilots felt that the best way to be able to continue their careers was by being open and honest about their mental health, and not covering up, which would be the consequence of a lifetime ban.
 He advised the Civil Aviation Authority with the result that no such ban was instituted, but mental health assessments were improved.
 He worked with the CAA and BALPA to achieve his proposals.

+In Sept 2011 he was asked by the Norwegian Government to join an international review of how they had responded to the atrocities committed by Anders Breivik Shortly after the murders committed by Brevik.

 During the 2016 EU referendum he was one of the leaders of the Healthier IN campaign, making the case for science and health.

 He was a member of the Mental Health Taskforce, chaired by Paul Farmer, which led to the Five Year Forward View for Psychiatry.

 He was instrumental in setting up the Commission on Acute Psychiatric Care, chaired by Lord Crisp, to investigate the increasing numbers of inappropriate out of area placements – over 5,000 patients a year being seen and hospitalised outside their local area, sometimes at the other end of the country.
 The report made recommendations which were incorporated into the Five year Forward View for Mental Health, accepted by NHS-England.